 Who determines what we charge for natural gas?

 FortisBC is regulated by the British Columbia Utilities Commission (BCUC).
 This means we must file rates, changes in rates and other rate matters with the BCUC for approval to ensure that customers receive fair and competitive rates.
-Every three months, FortisBC and the BCUC review our natural gas commodity costs; and annually we review delivery and midstream costs.
+Every three months, FortisBC and the BCUC review our natural gas commodity costs; and annually we review delivery and storage and transport costs.